Gynecologic Laparoscopy

 Diagnosis

-Your child may also have a sore throat after the procedure.
-This is from a breathing tube that was placed in her throat while she was asleep.
-Throat discomfort usually goes away within 24 to 48 hours after the procedure.
+• They may have a sore throat.
+This usually goes away within 24 to 48 hours.
 Gargling with salt water or using throat lozenges can help.

-• Your child should not shower or bathe for the first 24 hours after the procedure.
-When she does shower or bathe, let warm water and mild soap (such as Dove sensitive skin soap) run over the incisions.
-Then rinse and gently pat dry.
-Do not rub the incisions.
+• Your child cannot shower or bathe for 24 hours.
+After 24 hours, they need to let warm water and mild soap run over the incision.
+Then, rinse and gently pat dry.
+Do not rub the incision.

 • Your child may have some bruising where the skin is stitched.
 This is normal.